Neighborhoods of Alexandria, Virginia: Eisenhower Valley

+History

 Evidence of prehistoric Indian settlement in the Eisenhower Valley area has been turned up by numerous archaeological surveys.
 The area today known by that name was once known as the Cameron Valley, and runs along Cameron Run; it was the site of the Cameron Mills, which were built in the 1790s and produced flour, meal, and feed.
 The firm of Roberts and Hunt operated the twin mills, beginning in the middle of the 19th century and continuing until 1919.
 One of the mills was converted to a pumping station by the Alexandria Water Company in 1851, and remained active until the mid-20th century.
 The western mill was destroyed by fire in 1928.
 Portions of the corridor are among those which were annexed by Alexandria from neighboring Fairfax County in 1915 and 1952.
 These lands include a portion of the site of the Bush Hill plantation, which was owned by Richard Marshall Scott and his descendants for close to 200 years.
-The house itself, located along Backlick Run, was built by Josiah Watson, but was purchased by Scott in 1797.
-In 1850 a portion of the land was cleared by the Orange and Alexandria Railroad for the creation of a track line.
+The house is located along Backlick Run.
+It was built by Josiah Watson, but was purchased by Scott in 1797.

+In 1850, a portion of the land was cleared by the Orange and Alexandria Railroad for the creation of a track line.
 Bush Hill remained a private residence until World War II, when the United States government leased it for the detention of Adolf Hitler's confidant Ernst Hanfstaengl.
 After the war, the house became a preschool, but it was burned by arsonists in 1977; the vandals were never identified.
 Today a historical marker notes the site of the house.

 Developer Hubert N. Hoffman saw potential in the neighborhood, and had begun buying up land in 1958 in anticipation of the construction of the Capital Beltway; today a large portion of the Eisenhower East site is covered by the Hoffman Town Center development.
 Hoffman himself was so identified with the site that at his death in 2002 he was interred in a mausoleum behind a Holiday Inn, which he had built in the neighborhood in 1966.
 This was removed in 2014 when plans began to expand the hotel.

-By the 1980s the character of the valley was largely industrial.
+By the 1980s, the character of the valley was largely industrial.
 It contained a scrap yard, a rail yard, a sanitation facility, an energy plant, and a jail.
 Several landowners banded together to lobby for a new interchange with the Beltway, and by the mid-1990s the area had been transformed with a large amount of commercial and residential development.
 A small area plan was adopted by the city in 2013 to encourage further transformation of the neighborhood.

+Areas within Eisenhower Valley

+The far west of the Eisenhower Valley extends from the western border of the city eastward to the Alexandria National Cemetery.
+The main road in the area is Eisenhower Avenue, named for president Dwight D. Eisenhower.

+Alexandria's Master Plan divides the city into Small Area Plans.
+From west to east, the Valley's plan areas are: